 Demitri Knowles has made sizable improvements, and looks like an interesting piece for the next two and a half years.
 D.J.
 Coles, despite his lackluster start and apparently maligned so much by injuries that he can barely get on the field, has been a touchdown machine, catching 5 of Thomas' 9 touchdowns to this point.
 If he can ever get back on the field for a meaningful amount of plays in a game, watch out, because I still believe he's the Hokies' best route-runner.
 And then of course you have to talk about Joshua Stanford, who has been clutch on third down and the tight end dubbed underwear model Kalvin Cline.
 Stanford is Tech's best possession receiver not named Byrn, and while he hasn't shown off his chops as a deep threat yet, he runs routes as crisply as anyone on the team not named Coles and particularly specializes on comeback routes like the hitch and curl, usually making tough catches on passes that were delivered late.
 Cline, remember, is only a true freshman, and looks like he'll be a big part of the passing game for the next three years.
 All in all, the play of the receiving corps is looking up and Tech should have something to work with for the rest of this year and beyond.

 Offensive Line: C

-Jeff Grimes has done the most newsworthy work since being hired on the recruiting front, ensuring better play in the future from this unit.
+Jeff Grimes has done the most noteworthy work on the recruiting front since being hired, ensuring better play in the future from this unit.
 But he can't move the Earth.
 The line is probably better than it was a year ago, especially in pass protection, but it's only marginally more so.
 When you think about it, that's a pretty big accomplishment considering that the Hokies are only returning three starters from a year ago, all at different positions, and that they also lost their top backup in Michael Via.
 When considering how bad last year's group was, that's pretty significant.
 While the talent might not be there now, the coaching is, and hopefully the results will follow.

 Defensive Line: A+